cswclui/katacoda-scenarios-1/msdb-002/step02.md

 `docker-compose up -d`{{execute T1}}

-**Step 3:** Export the environment variable that declare the port on which the application is to run.
+**Step 3:** Export the environment variable that declares the port on which the application is to run.

 `export APP_PORT=9001`{{execute T1}}